Skip to main content

 Student fees or contributions are the sum of stamp duty, regional tax and university contribution.

-• contribution class and contribution group to which the degree course in which you are enrolled belongs
+• contribution class and contribution group to which the degree course you are enrolled belongs

 • ISEE-U acquired